coderSagnikDS/App-Recommendation-Service/README.md

 python app.ipynb
 ```
 Your app will start at http://localhost:5000 and also provide a public ngrok URL.
+Copy the public URL and paste it in Line 100 in my html code
+(Update in progress to fix this)
 ---

 ## 📈 How It Works